Waukee Triumph Park – Inclusive Park

-Triumph Park located in Waukee, Iowa is a pretty impressive inclusive park.
+Triumph Park located in the city of Waukee, Iowa is a pretty impressive inclusive park.
 The park includes an Epic Incluvie Playground, an 11-acre pond with an accessible fishing pier, walking trails, and baseball fields.
-The entire playground is fun for all ages and abilities!
+The entire playground is fun for all ages and people of abilities!
+Take a look at some fun details about the best playground in the Des Moines area.

-Address: 700 NW Douglas Parkway Waukee, IA 50263 (currently GPS does not pick up the address because it is so new.
+700 NW Douglas Parkway Waukee, IA 50263 (currently GPS does not pick up the address because it is so new.
 It is located right next to Northwest High School.
-Input that location when looking for the park)
+Input that location when looking for the park).

 Type: Places to Play, Places to fish, Places to walk